pets-oss/pets-front/README.md

 ## Setup

 Before starting the setup choose what actions you will do with the code changes.
 If you will keep it as a local copy - make a **repository clone**.
-If you will contribute the project - make a **repository fork** and read the [Contribution guideline](CONTRIBUTING.md).
+If you will contribute to the project - make a **repository fork** and read the [Contribution guideline](CONTRIBUTING.md).

 The project codebase is optimized for using Visual Studio Code which can be [downloaded](https://code.visualstudio.com/) and used with the most of popular OS.
 Install [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extensions as these are mandatory for project codebase consistency.